 We do, honestly, think you are better off skipping this drone now that it has been officially discontinued, but we would’t blame you for taking a closer look.

-It almost feels wrong to put a purchase link now, but, if you are still interested, grab the Phantom 4 for $965 from Amazon today.
-We’re seeing prices for it new closer to $1000, but used for under $700.
+It almost feels wrong to put a purchase link now, but, if you are still interested, grab the Phantom 4 for $840 from Amazon today.
+We’re seeing prices for it new as high as $1000, but used for under $700.

 When we suggest that the DJI Phantom 4 is not worth buying at this point, we say so based on the price being comparable to the Mavic Pro.
 When, and if, the Phantom 4 price drops to at least a couple hundred dollars less than the Mavic Pro we will change our opinion.
 Until then, we think you can do better with your money.